rkonoplev/dniester/docs/en/FRONTEND_FRAMEWORKS_GUIDE.md

 The size is primarily attributed to a few key dependencies that form the core of our stack:

-*   **`@next` (112MB) & `next` (101MB)**: These packages contain the Next.js framework
+*   **`@next` (112MB, version 14.x)** and **`next` (101MB, version 14.x)**: These packages
-    itself, including its compiler (SWC), development server, server-side rendering engine, static site generator, and various optimizations.
+    contain the Next.js framework itself, including its compiler (SWC), development server, server-side rendering engine, static site generator, and various optimizations.
 The size reflects its comprehensive, "batteries-included" nature.
-*   **`@mui` (27MB)**: Material-UI is a rich component library.
+*   **`@mui` (27MB, version 5.x)**: Material-UI is a rich component library.
 This size includes not just the components but also styling engines, theming capabilities, and utility functions.
 *   **`typescript` (23MB)**: The TypeScript compiler and its associated type definitions.
     Next.js has built-in TypeScript support, making this a standard dependency.
 *   **Other Packages**: The remaining size is distributed among 320+ smaller packages,